-["Ask a Lawyer" is part of a Q&A series currenting running in The Huffington Post.
-The "Q" is courtesy of Jeff Riviera, a well-respected journalist who reports on book publishing trends and personalities.]
+["Ask a Lawyer" appears in The Huffington Post.
+The "Q" to my "A" is Jeff Riviera, a journalist who reports on book publishing trends and personalities.]

 It's important that the celebrity audibly consent, or nod at the appropriate time while the camera is rolling.
 If you don't obtain consent, the advantage of interviewing a celebrity is that the First Amendment generally immunizes interviewers from celebrity claims of invasion of the right of publicity and libel.
 If you transcribe accurately, and remember where you squirreled away the interview tape, you've reduced a lot of risk.
 Of course, if the celeb places limits on how, where and for what purpose the interview may be used for, the law will hold you to your promise.
 And, keep in mind, the celeb could claim copyright in his utterances, which you dutifully recorded.